paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 >*As the numbers reveal, the banks are in a very healthy state in terms of the book and the capital base.
 Growth rates will mimic the GDP growth, with about 20% higher numbers, so about 10-12% will be part of the course.
 >Deposit growth will be fairly adequate to meet credit growth.
 I think double-digit growth is good growth.
 Here are a few more graphs/data on the Indian banking size.
 And as you can see in the table representing banking assets and countries with higher assets - India is a fraction of some of the leading countries.
 Higher bank assets ideally should translate to financial inclusion, better access to credit, better cost of credit, better capital formation, and better overall growth of incomes, but we will need the policy to route all the banking penetration to the hinterlands in India.
 Over the next 5-10 years, India needs to scale up its penetration of banking and also increase the credit facilities available for individuals and businesses.*

+But on the flip side you can see in the table representing banking assets and countries with higher banking assets - India is a fraction of some of the leading countries.
+Over the next 5-10 years, India needs to scale up its penetration of banking and also improve the credit underwriting process.
+A large section of individuals, entrepreneurs and businesses (MSME’s) in India are left out of the credit system for lack of data and precedence.
+And this needs fixing.

+From my limited experience, I have noticed how enterprising rural India is, and there are no VCs to back these entrepreneurs.
+India banks must step in here.
+We need push from policymakers to help enable this small change.
+Not only will this mean supporting some of the local entrepreneurs but also will mean a thriving local economy where these businesses get built.
+This also helps us derisk the concentration of businesses in metro cities in the long run.

+Whichever way you see it, you will conclude that the roles of banks are only going to get more prominent in India.
+And I hope that we move on from traditional banking habits and usher in banking practices that reflect the true nature of our economy today.

 Here is where India ranks with banking assets,